Alaina Coates: WNBA

+Chicago Sky

 After her senior season, Coates was drafted second overall by the Chicago Sky in the 2017 WNBA draft.
 In April 2017, it was announced that Coates would miss part of the 2017 WNBA season following ankle surgery.
 However, a timetable for her return still wasn't determined and Coates would end up missing the entire season.
 In February 2018, Coates officially signed with the Sky.
-She made her career debut on May 19, 2018, in the Sky's season opener against the Indiana Fever, she scored 5 points in 12 minutes of play in an 82-64 victory.
-On July 3, 2018, Coates scored in double digits for the first time with 10 points in 16 minutes of play during a 108-85 loss to the Dallas Wings.
-By the end of the season, the Sky finished 13-21, missing out on the playoffs.
+She made her career debut on May 19, 2018, in the Sky's season opener against the Indiana Fever, she scored 5 points in 12 minutes of play in an 82–64 victory.
+On July 3, 2018, Coates scored in double digits for the first time with 10 points in 16 minutes of play during a 108–85 loss to the Dallas Wings.
+By the end of the season, the Sky finished 13–21, missing out on the playoffs.

+Minnesota Lynx

 On May 21, 2019, Coates was traded to the Minnesota Lynx in exchange for a 2020 third-round draft pick.

-On July 14, 2019, Coates was waived by the Minnesota Lynx, then on July 17, 2019, signed by the Atlanta Dream.
+On July 14, 2019, Coates was waived by the Minnesota Lynx.

+Atlanta Dream

+On July 17, 2019, Coates signed with the Atlanta Dream.

+Washington Mystics

 Coates signed with the Washington Mystics on June 29, 2020, and made her debut for the team on the opening day of the season.

+Indiana Fever

+On February 7, 2023, Coates signed with the Indiana Fever on a training camp contract.
+Coates was temporarily suspended on May 5, due to overseas commitments, and was activated May 11.
+The Fever waived Coates on June 7, 2023.

+Phoenix Mercury

+On June 27, 2023, Coates signed a Hardship Contract with the Phoenix Mercury.
+Coates appeared in 2 games for the Mercury and was released from the hardship contract on June 29, 2023.

+Las Vegas Aces

+On August 2, 2023, Coates signed a 7-Day Contract with the Las Vegas Aces.
+Coates stayed with Aces following the 7-Day, signing a 2nd and 3rd 7-Day Contract with Las Vegas.
+After her 3rd 7-Day Contract, Coates signed a rest-of-season hardship contract to remain with the Aces.